SolaceSamples/solace-samples-spring/_docs/spring-cloud-streams.md

 ## Learn about the Sink

+Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/cloud-streams-sink) if not already imported in previous steps.

 ### TemperatureSink.java
 Open the TemperatureSink.java file in the "cloud-streams-sink" project.
 This class shows how simple it is to write a Spring Cloud Streams app that consumes events from PubSub+.